Griffith Observatory: Exhibits

 The first exhibit visitors encountered in 1935 was the Foucault pendulum, which was designed to demonstrate the rotation of the Earth.
 The exhibits also included a 12-inch (305mm) Zeiss refracting telescope in the east dome, a triple-beam coelostat (solar telescope) in the west dome, and a thirty-eight foot relief model of the moon's north polar region.

 Griffith requested that the observatory include a display on evolution which was accomplished with the Cosmochron exhibit which included a narration from Caltech Professor Chester Stock and an accompanying slide show.
 The evolution exhibit existed from 1937 to the mid-1960s.
 Also included in the original design was a planetarium under the large central dome.
 The first shows covered topics including the Moon, worlds of the Solar System, and eclipses.

 The planetarium theater was renovated in 1964 and a Mark IV Zeiss projector was installed.

-The Café at the End of the Universe, an homage to Restaurant at the End of the Universe, is one of the many cafés run by celebrity chef Wolfgang Puck.
+The Café at the End of the Universe, an homage to Restaurant at the End of the Universe, is one of many cafés run by celebrity chef Wolfgang Puck.
 One wall inside the building is covered with the largest astronomically accurate image ever constructed (152 ft long by 20 ft high), called "The Big Picture", depicting the Virgo Cluster of galaxies; visitors can explore the highly detailed image from within arm's reach or through telescopes 60 ft away.
 In 2006 the 1964-vintage Zeiss Mark IV star projector was replaced with a Zeiss Mark IX Universarium.
 The former planetarium projector is part of the underground exhibit on ways in which humanity has visualized the skies.

 Centered in the Universe features a high-resolution immersive video projected by an innovative laser system developed by Evans and Sutherland Corporation, along with a short night sky simulation projected by the Zeiss Universarium.
-A team of animators worked more than two years to create the 30-minute program.
+A team of animators, directed by observatory art director Don Dixon who also co-wrote the script, worked more than two years to create the 30-minute program.
 Actors, holding a glowing orb, perform the presentation, under the direction of Chris Shelton.
 Tickets for the show are purchased separately at the box office within the observatory.
 Tickets are sold on a first-come, first-served basis.
 Children under 5 are free, but are admitted to only the first planetarium show of the day.
-Only members of the observatory's support group, Friends Of The Observatory, may reserve tickets for the planetarium show.
+Only members of the observatory's support group, Friends of the Observatory, may reserve tickets for the planetarium show.

 The observatory is split up into six sections: The Wilder Hall of the Eye, the Ahmanson Hall of the Sky, the W. M. Keck Foundation Central Rotunda, the Cosmic Connection, the Gunther Depths of Space Hall, and the Edge of Space Mezzanine.

 The Wilder Hall of the Eye, located in the east wing of the main level focuses on astronomical tools like telescopes and how they evolved over time so people can see further into space.
 Interactive features there include a Tesla coil and a "Camera Obscura", which uses mirrors and lenses to focus light onto a flat surface.